FrenchiestFry15/PripyatMissionFiles/README.md

 Pripyat requires Stalker Area of Decay Building mod.
 It is a dependency.

-(Beta) files are required to be named serverMission.Pripyat
+(BETA) files are required to be named serverMission.Pripyat

+The non beta files are outdated

 for support, visit https://discord.io/BobasPlace